-We place online and mobile advertisements mainly on search engines and conduct marketing on leading web portals and social media platforms in China.
+We place online and mobile advertisements mainly on online social platforms and search engines, we conduct marketing on leading web portals and social media platforms in China.
 When selecting marketing agents, we concentrate on their demonstrative ability to generate traffic, and we have accumulated good credit with reputable social media platforms in China who help us to attract potential customers.
 Furthermore, we cooperate with innovative media platforms and place banner advertisements or advertorials on education-focused platforms and mobile news apps.